 Cons (honest weight):

-• Top reviews note treat-toss reliability varies by treat shape and dryness — round, dry, kibble-sized treats work consistently; soft, sticky, or oddly-shaped treats jam the dispenser more often.
-Stick to the manufacturer-recommended treat profile
+• Treat reliability varies by shape — round dry kibble works; soft or oddly-shaped treats jam the dispenser more often.

 Best for: cat owners + small-dog households wanting interactive treat toss under US$100, first-time pet camera buyers wanting a single-zone monitoring + interaction camera, owners on a budget who specifically want the treat-toss feature without the Furbo's premium price